Advertisement

 Before the day arrives, a little preparation can help keep your anxiety to a minimum:

-• Bring a waiting room buddy.
-Tell him or her what they can do for you.
-You might want to hear jokes, gossip, watch funny videos or simply cry, but don’t assume they can guess which kind of support you need.
+Tell them what they can do for you.
+You might want to hear jokes, gossip, watch funny videos, or simply cry, but don’t assume they can guess which kind of support you need.

-• Write down your questions.
 When emotions are high, you may not remember your most important concerns.
 Keep a running list of questions and bring it with you to appointments.
-Since you might not remember everything your doctor says either, ask your waiting room buddy to take notes for you.
+Since you might not remember everything your doctor says, ask your waiting room buddy to take notes for you.

 Being honest with your oncologist about the type of information you’d like to hear is also a key way to prevent stress, says Tees.

-“Sometimes people do not want to know the specifics,” he explains.
-“Telling these patients too much would be unhealthy.
-Others want to know everything, from the exact size of their mass, to every detail of their treatment plan.
+“Sometimes people don't want to know a lot,” he explains.
+“Telling them too much would be unhealthy.
+Others want to know everything, from the exact size of their mass to every detail of their treatment plan.
 Determine how much you’d like to hear and share that information with your cancer team.”

 Turn worry into action

-• Exercise daily: Even a small amount of activity can improve your mood, reduce anxiety and increase your appetite.
+Even a small amount of activity can boost your mood, reduce anxiety and increase your appetite.
 If you haven’t exercised in a while, start with a short walk before dinner and add a few extra minutes each day.

 Getting outdoors with your family is another meaningful way to take action.
 It’s a proven stress buster, a chance to spend quality time with loved ones and an escape from all things medical.